budget-nadi© FijiPocketGuide.com

 How to Visit Nadi on a Budget

 You don’t have to travel far from the airport to get a true Fiji experience.
 In fact, if you’re in Fiji on a very tight budget or with very limited time, we don’t recommend leaving the Nadi area at all!
-(Well, except for if you want to do an island day trip excursion, but Nadi would be a great base to do that).
+(Well, except if you want to go on an island day trip, Nadi would be a great base to do that.)
 Fiji’s third-largest city and international travel hub is a mecca for travellers looking to get some good weather, see some cultural sights, eat some good food and even see some stunning natural attractions.
 The possibilities are endless in Nadi, which is well facilitated with accommodation for the budget traveller.
-In this guide to Nadi on a budget, we talk through some of the main the most affordable attractions and areas to explore.
+In this guide to Nadi on a budget, we talk through some of the leading, most affordable attractions and areas to explore.
 But remember, there are still some pricier attractions worth saving for, from ziplining through the rainforest canopy to scuba diving in tropical waters.
-Check out 12 Awesome Things to Do in Nadi for more activities beyond the typical “budget” ones.
+Check out 25 Best Things to Do in Nadi for more activities beyond the typical “budget” ones.

-Before we begin this guide to Nadi on a budget, don’t forget to bookmark The Complete Travel Guide to Fiji on a Budget.
-Trust us, there’s a lot of useful tips in there!
+Before we begin this guide to Nadi on a budget, don’t forget to bookmark The Budget & Backpacking Guide to Fiji.
+Trust us; there are a lot of useful tips!

 5 Tips for Visiting Nadi on a Budget

-• Save money on food by eating in the main town centres along the Queens Road, rather than in your resort restaurant
+2. Save money on food: Eat in the main town centres along the Queens Road, rather than in your resort restaurant.

-• There’s an incredible amount of free activities in Nadi.
-Just take a look at 10 Free & Cheap Things to do in Nadi
+3. Free activities: There’s an incredible amount of free activities in Nadi.
+Just take a look at 10 Free & Cheap Things to do in Nadi.

 © FijiPocketGuide.com